WarpRules/WMPInt/documentation_algorithms/long_multiplication.md

 6. Decrement `index` and if it's still inside `lhs`, jump to step 3.

-Note: If the first step above is omitted, the algorithm becomes a "fused multiply-and-add" function, where the value to add should be in the `result` array, essentially for free.
+Note: If the first step above is omitted, the algorithm becomes a "fused multiply-and-add" function, essentially for free, where the value to add should be in the `result` array before running the algorithm.

 The truncated version of the multiplication simply puts the result at the same index positions as the multiplicand values, and omits writing the last most-significant word.
 (This can be done